vast-data/vnfs-collector/README.md

 ##### Access prometheus exported metrics:

+Enable vnfs-collector built-in prometheus exporter by setting the exporter *local* address **prom_exporter_host** and port **prom_exporter_port**.

+In addition, the collector sampling is mandated by the *\<interval\>* argument, and prometheus metrics are buffered (and merged if needed) between scraping periods.
+In order to have correlated scrapes, set the prometheus scrape interval to match the collector *\<interval\>* argument.

-To expose the metrics to Prometheus, you need to create a service.
+To expose the metrics to Prometheus when deployed on k8s, you need to create a service.
 The type of service you choose will depend on whether your Prometheus instance is running within the same cluster.
 If Prometheus is in the same cluster, you can use a [Headless service](./k8s/service-headless-prom-exporter.yaml)